tanmoy215/my_blog/README.md

 - **Rich Text Editor**: Style your blog posts with headings, lists, links, and more.
 - **Tagging System**: Organize your content with custom tags for better discoverability.
 - **Image Upload**: Add visual appeal to your blogs with embedded images.
-- **Theming Options**: Light and dark theme support for personalized experiences.

 ---